Irish Sirloin Steak in a Red Wine Jus

 - Serve the broccoli alongside with the lemony toasted hazelnuts sprinkled over.

-- Finish with a drizzle of the red wine jus over the steak slices.
+- Finish the sirloin steak with a drizzle of red wine jus.